akshatha97/sample-cart-offer/README.md

 # Cart Offer Application - Test Automation Suite

-I have developed this solution to test the Zomato Cart Offer application.
-The system manages customer segments (`p1`, `p2`, `p3`) and applies either `FLATX` or `PERCENTAGE` discounts based on the user's eligibility.
-I have implemented a suite of 26 test cases covering positive, negative, and edge-case scenarios.
+This project is a comprehensive test automation suite for the Zomato Cart Offer application.
+The system manages customer segments (p1, p2, p3) and applies either FLATX or PERCENTAGE discounts based on user eligibility.
+The suite includes 26 test cases covering positive, negative, and edge-case scenarios.

 ## 📋 Prerequisites